 - Creating your Octopus Cloud users.

-Differences between Octopus Cloud and Octopus Server
+1. Differences between Octopus Cloud and Octopus Server

 Octopus Cloud and Octopus Server are built on the same code base.
 The differences stem from the additional configuration steps we perform during the Octopus Cloud build.
 The differences are:

-- Octopus Cloud has a subset of the auth providers available to Octopus Server.
-Most notably, Octopus Cloud does not include Active Directory or LDAP.
-Please see the authentication provider compatibility page for an up to date list of what is available.
+Auth | Octopus Cloud does not support Active Directory or LDAP.
+Please see the authentication provider compatibility page for an up to date list of what is available. | |

-- Octopus Cloud is subject to storage limits and default retention policies.
+Storage limits | Your responsibility. | Octopus Cloud is subject to storage limits and default retention policies.

-- Octopus Cloud does not support running tasks on the server itself.
+Functional differences | Octopus Cloud does not support running tasks on the server itself.
 Everything must run on a deployment target or worker.
-To help, Octopus Cloud includes dynamic worker pools with both Windows and Linux workers.
+To help, Octopus Cloud includes dynamic worker pools with both Windows and Linux workers. |

-Upgrading your Octopus Server instance
+2. Upgrading your Octopus Server instance to the latest release of Octopus Deploy

 You must be running Octopus 2021.1.x or higher to leverage the Export/Import Projects feature in order to migrate your projects.
 We recommend upgrading to the latest version of Octopus Deploy prior to starting your upgrade.